joshualee/cs262_final_project/README.md

 Testing
 --------------------
 Run the one of the following commands from the top level to run all of our test files.
 If using Lunix/Unix, run the first command; if using Windows, run the second.
-Instructions on running one test at a time are found below.
+Instructions on running one test at a time can be found below.

 	./testsNix.sh
 	./testsWin.sh